jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

     |o o o o o o
     ------------------------------------------

   Congruent infrastructure management is the process of maintaining all target hosts in lockstep with some fully descriptive baseline.
 In other words, the intended state of the system is defined formally with some description that is used to build the entirety of the actual state.

-  Tools like Nix or GNU Guix are probably the most apt to fit with this label, where you can write your configuration into some file and state of your infrastructure is then derived from that file back to first principles in some standardized environment.
+  Nix, GNU Guix, etc.

 ---